Image

 Penalties for Trafficking

-Drug trafficking offenses in Franklin County, MO are divided into two degrees based on the substance and its quantity:
+Drug trafficking in Franklin County, MO is categorized into two degrees with penalties based on type and quantity of the substance:

 • Over 10 milligrams of fentanyl